Legit-E/union_shop/README.md

 | Testing | Tests covering all or almost all of the application; passing tests; evidence of TDD* | 6% |
 | External Services* | Integration and utilization of cloud services | 6% |

-⚠️ **Code Quality Penalty:** Up to 10% may be deducted if your code has quality issues.
+⚠️ You may not be awarded the 25% software development practices mark if your code has problems.
 Your code must be properly formatted and free from errors, warnings, or suggestions.
 Make sure your codebase is also well-structured, refactored and relatively free of repetition.
-Visit [worksheet 4](https://manighahrmani.github.io/sandwich_shop/worksheet-4.html) for more information.
+Your code must be your own work (you need to understand it). **Plagiarised code** (e.g., commits showing large chunks of code copied over, especially from other students) will be penalised according to the University’s academic misconduct policy and you be awarded 0 marks for the entire coursework.

 Below are some explanations for the terminology used in the table: